 Of course this makes the collection an even more effective diagnostic of art’s prevailing condition.
 And this is particularly so when it also draws on a major institutional collection like Auckland’s.
-Since management responsibility for the Chartwell Collection transferred to this gallery in 1997, former curators William McAloon, Allan Smith and Robert Leonard staged exhibitions from its holdings and current curator Natasha Conland has also developed a number of exhibitions drawing on Chartwell works.
+Since management responsibility for the Chartwell Collection transferred to this gallery in 1997, curators such as William McAloon, Allan Smith, Robert Leonard, Natasha Conland and Stephen Cleland have developed exhibitions from its holdings.
 For all that, however, it gets no easier to discern a dominant aesthetic or a binding programmatic structure within Chartwell.